On Borel subalgebras of quantum groups: Borel subalgebras

-\end{lemma} \begin{proof} Let $V$ be a finite dimensional irreducible representation.
-Consider the eigenvector $v$ of the element $T:=YX$ with eigenvalue $t$ (which is related to the quantum Casimir).
-One can easily see, that $Yv$ is an eigenvector with the eigenvalue $qt+1$:
+is basic, if $q$ is not a root of unity. \end{lemma} \begin{proof} Let $V$ be a finite-dimensional irreducible representation.
+Consider an eigenvector $v$ of the element $T:=YX$ with eigenvalue $t$ (which is related to the quantum Casimir).
+One can easily see that $Yv$ is an eigenvector (or zero) of $T$ with eigenvalue $qt+1$ (or zero), since